Braces for Adults and Teens: Costs, Types and More

 - 6 What’s it like wearing braces as an adult?

 - 7 How do I know if I need orthodontic work?

 There are several types of braces used in modern orthodontics, and we will cover these in full detail later on.
 Each one works in a slightly different way, but the main aim of braces for teeth is to correct problems with dental alignment.

-There are three main reasons why your orthodontist may recommend you have dental braces fitted:
+There are three main reasons why your dentist or orthodontist may recommend you have dental braces fitted:

 - Your teeth are crooked, crowded or protruding and need to be straightened

 - You have gaps between your teeth that need to be closed

 - You have a malocclusion (e.g. overbite or underbite), meaning your upper and lower teeth don’t meet properly and this is affecting your bite

 This video animation demonstrates the correction of some of these dental problems:

 If these problems are left untreated they can lead to: